aliabbas299792/imperial/custom_computing/README.md

-# Ruby/Rebecca Tutorials
+# Ruby/Rebecca Tutorials and Coursework
-My solutions to the Ruby/Rebecca tutorials.
+My solutions to the Ruby/Rebecca tutorials and coursework.